Sherry Wine: Everything You Need to Know

-Have you ever tried Spanish Sherry or been to Spain’s “Sherry Triangle?”
-Well, let me tell you, it’s not your grandmother’s Sherry and after my visit to the region, the complex and mystifying wine is now a staple in our cellar.
+Have you ever tried Sherry wine or been to Spain’s “Sherry Triangle?”
+Well, let me tell you, it’s not your grandmother’s Sherry and after a visit to the region, the complex and mystifying wine is now a staple in our cellar.

 Jancis Robinson, the renowned British wine critic, once said, “Many modern wine drinkers will look at this section and wonder why on earth I think it worthwhile devoting so much space to such a dinosaur of a wine as sherry.
 The answer is plain to anyone who has tried a good quality version.
 The trouble is that most people have not.”

 In fact, Sherry wine is often misunderstood.
 It is complex, rustic, refined, traditional, exciting, relaxing and, perhaps above all else, proud and passionate.
 It is meant to be explored, as is all wine, for its unique sensory experience.

 - Sherry Wine: Everything You Need to Know

 - Sherry Wine Terminology